Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Appendix

 In conclusion, the kernel $K$ is continuous and $L^{2}(S, \upsilon)$-positive definite on $S$, and the mapping $\kappa$ belongs to $L^{1}(S, \upsilon)$.
 Then, by theorem 3.1 in \cite{FM-2013} $K$ is a Mercer's kernel.

-The rest of the proof concerns the Karhunen-Loéve expansion of the process $X$ and it follows well-known arguments.
-So, it is left to the reader for the sake of conciseness. \end{proof}
+The rest of the proof concerns the Karhunen-Loève expansion of the process $X$ and it follows well-known arguments that we reproduce for the convenience of the reader.
+We have that $K$ has a $L^{2}(S \times S, \upsilon \otimes \upsilon)$-convergent series representation in the form